chainguard-dev/edu/content/chainguard/chainguard-images/reference/mariadb/getting-started-mariadb/index.md

 Enter password:
 ```

-Enter "password" and you'll then be presented with the MariaDB command line SQL shell.
+Enter `password` and you'll then be presented with the MariaDB command line SQL shell.

 ```
 Welcome to the MariaDB monitor.
 Commands end with ; or \g.